srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the left-side menu of your IoT hub blade, under **Explorers**, click **IoT devices**.

-1. Notice that the **sensor-thl-2000** device ID still exists within the Azure IoT Hub device registry.
+1. Notice that the device IDs for **sensor-thl-2000** and the other group enrolled devices still exist within the Azure IoT Hub device registry.

-1. To remove the device, select the check box to the left of **sensor-thl-2000**, then click **Delete**.
+1. To remove the sensor-thl-2000 device, select the check box to the left of **sensor-thl-2000**, then click **Delete**.

-    The **Delete** button located at the top of the blade will be enabled once a device (check box) is selected.

 1. When prompted with "_Are you certain you wish to delete selected device(s)_", click **Yes**.

+1. Repeat the steps 4-5 above to remove the following devices:

+    * sensor-thl-2001
+    * sensor-thl-2002
+    * sensor-thl-2003

-#### Task 3: Confirm device deprovisioned
+#### Task 3: Confirm that your devices have been deprovisioned

-With the group enrollment deleted from the Device Provisioning Service, and the device deleted from the Azure IoT Hub device registry, the device(s) have fully been removed from the solution.
+With the group enrollment deleted from the Device Provisioning Service, and the device deleted from the Azure IoT Hub device registry, the device(s) have been fully removed from the solution.

 1. Switch to the Visual Studio Code window containing your ContainerDevice code project.